jarryd/uMQTT/README.md

 This implementation is based on the [MQTT V3.1 Protocol Specification.](http://public.dhe.ibm.com/software/dw/webservices/ws-mqtt/mqtt-v3r1.html)

+An important difference between uMQTT and other established MQTT libraries (such as [Paho](https://eclipse.org/paho/)) is that uMQTT is designed to be agnostic to the transport method (i.e.: TCP/IP, zigbee, serial, etc).
+It therefore only provides a suite of tools to generate and parse command messages between the client and the borker.
+The goal for future versions is to maintain this abstraction while adding threads to facilitate the communication in the background.

 The current implementation supports the following command messages:

 * CONNECT